grig23/primetime.en/help/programming/tvsdk-1.4-for-android/ad-insertion/playback-customize/android-1.4-playback-save-position.md

 ---
 description: You can save the current playback position in a video and resume playing at the same position in a future session.
-seo-description: You can save the current playback position in a video and resume playing at the same position in a future session.
-seo-title: Save the video position and resume later
 title: Save the video position and resume later
-uuid: 322f780d-09ba-44b0-b2e5-46288bf58fda
 ---

 # Save the video position and resume later {#save-the-video-position-and-resume-later}